Prospect Hill, North Carolina

 Prospect Hill is a small unincorporated community in Hightowers Township, Caswell County, North Carolina, United States.
 It lies at the intersection of North Carolina Highways 49 and 86.
 It is in extreme southeastern Caswell County.

-Warren House and Warren's Store are listed on the National Register of Historic Places in 1973.
+Warren House and Warren's Store were listed on the National Register of Historic Places in 1973.

 Sugartree Creek, a tributary to South Hyco Creek, rises in this community.